 How you speak to people reading your job ad is just as important as your message.
 Take a look at the Pinterest job ad above.
 The sentence “You’re a passionate graphic designer…” sounds a lot more personal than “The candidate is a passionate graphic designer”.

 Always speak to your applicants directly so they can envision themselves doing the job they’re applying for.

 This sounds like common sense, but it’s also backed by evidence.
-In a recent study from the University of Vermont, researchers looked at 56 job ads where 991 respondents applied for work.
+In a study from the University of Vermont, researchers looked at 56 job ads where 991 respondents applied for work.

 2. Mind the design

-Visual is one of the most important elements for your job ad.
-In an interesting research done by Software advice, 51% of respondents claim they would find an ad with images more appealing than one without them.
+In interesting research done by Software Advice, 51% of respondents claim they would find an ad with images more appealing than one without them.

-For 30% of respondents, they would be most attracted to your company’s products or services.
+For 30% of respondents, they would be most attracted to the company’s products or services.
 If you’re in IT and you don’t think screenshots and lines of code would be that impressive – think again!